It's a fact.

 Life jacket options are abundant.
-Some are made to last, some to hold body heat in cold water, and others for comfort and ease in certain activities.
-Get one that fits and that matches the activity and water conditions you anticipate.
+Get one that fits comfortably and matches the activity and water conditions you anticipate.
+Check

 All jackets should be United States Coast Guard approved and in good working order.

-Read the label to be sure it is right for your weight and size.
-If an emergency strikes, let the life jacket do its job.
+In an emergency, let the life jacket do its job.
 Relax, put your head back and DO NOT PANIC!